scala/scala3/docs/_docs/reference/metaprogramming/inline.md

 Inline methods can be recursive.
 For instance, when called with a constant exponent `n`, the following method for `power` will be implemented by straight inline code without any loop or recursion.
+It is worth to note that the number of successive inlines is limited and can be modified by the compiler setting `-Xmax-inlines`.

 ```scala
 inline def power(x: Double, n: Int): Double =